 The letter stresses that ‘half of all general practice appointments during the pandemic have been delivered in person’, but these have normally only been permitted after phone/video/online consultations.

 The letter adds: “Patients and clinicians have a choice of consultation mode.
-Patients’ input into this choice should be sought and practices should respect preferences for face to face care unless there are good clinical reasons to the contrary, for example the presence of covid symptoms.’
+Patients’ input into this choice should be sought and practices should respect preferences for face to face care unless there are good clinical reasons to the contrary, for example the presence of covid symptoms.’ and continues:

 Importantly the letter says, ‘All practice receptions should be open to patients, adhering to social distancing and IPC guidance… Receptions will not yet feel like they did pre-pandemic – for example where space is very constrained patients may be asked to queue outside…